 The Pastoralist Parliamentary Group (PPG) was formed in 1998.
-Its purpose is to mainstream the pastoralists’ agenda within the national and policy processes.
-The membership of PPG is open to all members elected or nominated from the 15 majority pastoralist counties to the National Assembly (MPs/CWR) and the Senate (Senators) regardless of their ethnicity or political party affiliation.
+Its purpose is to mainstream the pastoralists’ agenda within the national political and policy processes.
+The membership of PPG is open to all members elected or nominated from the pastoralist counties to the National Assembly (MPs/CWR) and the Senate (Senators) regardless of their ethnicity or political party affiliation.

 To be a critical parliamentary force that ensures security, unity, and prosperity for the pastoralists in Kenya.

-The following are issues for immediate actions:
+The following are issues for immediate action:

 Before the end of the current term of the 12th Parliament, the PPG plans to focus its collective institutional responsive to achieve results around the following policy and legislative areas: